-According to the Oxford English Dictionary, a quibble is an “objection to a point of detail, a minor complaint or criticism,” but criticism is only a small part of the analysis we have here.
+According to the Oxford English Dictionary, a quibble is “a slight objection or criticism about a trivial matter,” but criticism is only a small part of the analysis we have here.
 Welcome to the office of The Quibbler.
 We are the Alternative Voice of the Wizarding World.
 Have you read our magazine before?
 If not, take some time to browse and comment on the essays we’ve published.

 We should also tell you that our magazine does not rely on our writers alone.
 We love submissions from individuals who are passionate about their work.
-If you would like to send us a quibble of your own, we ask two things of you.
-First, follow our Guidelines for Submissions (they are easy, we assure you).
-Second, check out our Writing Tips and FAQs and so you can make your editorial as strong as possible.
+If you would like to send us a quibble of your own, we ask two things of you: First, follow our Guidelines for Submissions.
+Second, check out our Writing Tips and FAQs so you can make your editorial as strong as possible.
 Happy writing!

 To submit your quibble, send us an email at email@example.com.
-Make sure your essay poses and answers a question.
-Additionally, keep your text between 500–2,000 words, use appropriate, accessible language, and a clear format to organize your ideas.
+Please be sure your essay poses and answers a question.
+Additionally, keep your text between 500 and 2,000 words, use appropriate, accessible language, and organize your thoughts in a clear format to present your ideas.
 Don't forget to proofread.

-- A short summary of your essay in the body of the email.
+- A 1-2 sentence summary of your essay in the body of the email

 Thank you for sharing with us!